MPoL-dev/MPoL/docs/ci-tutorials/PyTorch.md

 +++

-PyTorch provides a key functionality---the ability to calculate the gradients on tensors.
+PyTorch allows us to calculate the gradients on tensors, which is a key functionality underlying MPoL.
 Let's start by creating a tensor with a single value.
-Here we are setting ``requires_grad = True``, we'll see why this is important in a moment.
+Here we are setting ``requires_grad = True``; we'll see why this is important in a moment.

 ```{code-cell}
 x = torch.tensor(3.0, requires_grad=True)